Our Safeguarding Contacts

 Family Support Worker

-Our School Family Support Worker is Mrs Greenwood.
+Our School Family Support Worker is Mrs Thorpe.
 Raising children is wonderful but can sometimes be really challenging!
 We know that sometimes families need a little extra support or advice.
-If you would like to discuss anything or would like some extra encouragement and support, Mrs Greenwood is here to help.
+If you would like to discuss anything or would like some extra encouragement and support, Mrs Thorpe is here to help.
 Please visit her if you have any problems.
 You can contact her via the main school reception or by telephoning the school on: 01344 301269.

 Disclosure and Barring Service (DBS)